jimgraham/remove-from-projectV2/README.md

-# Remove from Project (Classic)
+# Remove from Project V2

-An action to remove an issue from a classic/V1 project board.
+An action to remove an issue from a V2 project board.

+This is based directly on [Remove from project (classic)](https://github.com/joshmgross/remove-from-project-classic).
+Reworked based on MIT license.

 ## Inputs